 A reason why PUFAs are essential, but also a reason why they become problematic when consumed in excess, is that they are used to modulate and regulate inflammatory eicosanoids.
 Inflammation is critical in the body as a response to infections, viruses or traumas, but chronic inflammation can become very problematic.
 For example, normal inflammatory processes stimulate the immune system, but chronic inflammation suppresses it.
 We therefore need PUFAs in small amounts to modulate some essential inflammatory pathways, but in excess they backfire, make us chronically inflamed and lead to all sorts of problems in the long-term.
-Lets not forget that inflammation is at the source of just about every modern health problems to the fact alone that excess PUFA consumption promotes general and chronic inflammation shouldn’t be taken lightly at all.
+Let’s not forget that inflammation is at the source of just about every modern health problem.
+The fact that excess PUFA consumption promotes general and chronic inflammation shouldn’t be taken lightly at all.

 PUFAs in the proper ratio

-The is a lot of talk in the Paleo diet community about consuming the main PUFAs, Omega-6 and Omega-3, in the proper ratio and there is definitely a lot of truth to that.
-Omega-3 and Omega-6 PUFAs are used and transformed on some of the same pathways and an excess of one can suppress the absorption or transformation of the other.
+There is a lot of talk in the Paleo diet community about consuming the main PUFAs, Omega-6 and Omega-3, in the proper ratio and there is definitely a lot of truth to that.
+Omega-3 and Omega-6 PUFAs are used and transformed on some of the same pathways, and an excess of one can suppress the absorption or transformation of the other.
 Furthermore, Omega-3 fats are said to be anti-inflammatory because they mitigate the action of Omega-6 fats.
-Since vegetable seed oils, for which most are very high in Omega-6 PUFA, are a huge part of our food system right now, most people consume way to much omega-6 fat and way too little Omega-3 fat to be in a good balance.
-A good ratio of omega-6 to omega-3 would be at around 1 to 1 to 3 to 1 parts Omega-6 to Omega-3, while many Americans today get up to 20 parts to 1 Omega-6 to Omega-3.
+Since vegetable seed oils, for which most are very high in Omega-6 PUFA, are a huge part of our food system right now, most people consume way too much omega-6 fat and way too little Omega-3 fat to be in a good balance.
+A good ratio of omega-6 to omega-3 would be at around 1:1 to 3:1 parts Omega-6 to Omega-3.
+Many Americans today get up to 20:1 Omega-6 to Omega-3.
 This excess total PUFA and excess Omega-6 consumption is a huge insult to the body and causes many problems in the long term.

 Omega-3 PUFAs have got a very good reputation and have gotten really popular as a supplement in the last few years, especially in the form of fish oil capsules.
 The main sources of Omega-3 PUFAs are fatty fish and some seeds like flax seeds, but fatty fishes like salmon, sardines and herring really are the real desirable sources of Omega-3 PUFA because they contain the usable forms of the fat, EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 The form of omega-3 often found in plants sources like flax seeds is ALA (alpha-linolenic acid) and needs to be elongated multiple times to be transformed to a usable form to the body.
 The process is not efficient at all and only a small fraction of Omega-3 in the ALA form ends up being transformed to a usable form.